 Pay for glass processors varies depending on skills, experience and the type of work they do.

-- Trainee glass processors can expect to earn between the training or adult minimum wage and $20 an hour.
+- Trainee glass processors can expect to earn the training or adult minimum wage.

-- Mid-level glass processors usually earn between $20 and $23 an hour.
+- Mid-level glass processors usually earn up to $25 an hour.

 - Glass processors in leading hand or supervisory roles can earn between $23 and $36 an hour.